Random header image... Refresh for more!

 1 tablespoon powdered sugar, for garnish

 Apples: In a small bowl mix 1/4 cup of the sugar, cinnamon, and nutmeg together.
 Sprinkle the cinnamon-sugar mixture evenly over the bottom and sides of the prepared pan.
-Arrange the apple slices in an even spokelike layer in the bottom of the pan.
+Arrange the apple slices in an even spoke-like layer at the bottom of the pan.
 Sprinkle the top of the apples with the remaining 1/4 cup sugar.
-Place pan on stove over medium heat, covered, for about 8 minutes or until the mixture bubbles.
-Remove from stovetop and slowly pour the batter over the bubbling apple mixture.
+Place pan on the stove over medium heat, covered, for about 8 minutes or until the mixture bubbles.
+Remove from the stovetop and slowly pour the batter over the bubbling apple mixture.

 Bake for 15 minutes.
-Reduce the oven temperature to 375 degrees, leaving pan in oven.
+Reduce the oven temperature to 375 degrees, leaving the pan in the oven.
 Bake for another 13 minutes or until the center is puffed and set.
-Carefully loosen pancake with a spatula.
+Carefully loosen the pancake with a spatula.
 Gently slide the pancake onto a serving platter.
-Sift the powdered sugar over the top and cut into wedges.
+Sift the powdered sugar over the top and cut it into wedges.
 Serve immediately.

 Serves 6 to 8